-All students are encouraged to study French or Spanish Key Stage 4.
-They can only opt for the language they have been studying at Key Stage Three and/or Latin.
+All students are encouraged to study French or Spanish

+Key Stage 4.
+They can only opt for the language they have been studying at Key Stage Three.
 They will develop understanding of the spoken and written forms of the language, and the ability to communicate effectively in the spoken and written form.
 They will also develop an understanding of the countries and communities where the language is spoken.
 Students will visit different themes, building on what they have studied in KS3.
-Such themes include: